Celebrate St. Patrick’s Day with These Easy Crafts and Activities

 Sensory play is a great learning opportunity, and what better way to slip in a lesson than with homemade play dough!
 This will keep little hands (and minds!) busy for a long while.

 These leprechaun hats are a cute craft to decorate any room for Saint Patrick’s Day.
 If you don’t have pots around the house, substitute a small plastic container.
 And, rather than buying a buckle, use yellow paint to make this as simple as possible!

-Make your mid-day meal something special by adding these cute leprechaun footprints across your student’s plates.
-All you need is a little icing, dyed with green food coloring and a Ziploc baggie to turn your child’s meal into a Saint Patrick’s Day lunch!
+Make your beverage something special, too, by concocting a St. Patrick’s Day float.
+All you need is a little icing, dyed with green food coloring, and a Ziploc baggie to turn your child’s meal into a Saint Patrick’s Day lunch!

-If you don’t have any luck finding a four-leaf clover, make your own lucky charm!
+If you don’t have any luck finding a four-leaf clover, make your own lucky charm with these popsicle stick bracelets!
 These are a fun craft activity, and give kids an opportunity to learn important skills.

-Share your Saint Patrick’s Day crafts, and any other activities you have planned for this weekend, in the comments below or on social media by tagging K12 Inc. on Facebook or @K12Learn on Twitter and Instagram.
+Share your Saint Patrick’s Day crafts, and any other activities you have planned for the holiday, in the comments below or on social media by tagging Learning Liftoff on Facebook or @K12Learn on Twitter and Instagram.